Cleverific

 You can't optimize what you don't measure.
 PRO requires its own metrics—ones that capture the revenue layer most brands ignore.

-What Is PPCR (Post-Purchase Conversion Rate)?
+PPCR (Post-Purchase Conversion Rate)

 Post-Purchase Conversion Rate (PPCR) measures the percentage of orders where customers take a post-purchase action—adding items to their order, redeeming a gift card, or engaging with an offer.